 - 2002: Engineering building renovated, doubled in size, and rededicated as Zollner Engineering Center.

-- 2003: Arthur E. Snyder, current president, appointed after retirement of Andorfer.
+- 2003: Arthur E. Snyder, appointed after retirement of Andorfer.

 - 2003: Elkhart campus opened.